UCNProf/bookmarklets/_bookmarklets/copy-emails.md

   })();
 ---

-This bookmarklet can be used for the site [UCN Student Management Portal](https://ucnstudents.ondni.com).
+This bookmarklet can be used for the site [UCN Student Management Portal](https://ucnstudents.ondni.com) to get a semicolon separated list of emails.